tmf-map/docsite/docs/typescript/4.class/class-and-inheritance.md

 let emp = new Employee(100, 'Steve');
 ```

 Here, we create an object called `emp` of type `Employee` using `let emp = new Employee(100,"Steve");`.
 The above class include a parameterized constructor so we pass values while creating an object.
 When we instantiate a new object, the class constructor is called with the values passed and the member variables `empCode` and `empName` are initialized with these values.
 If the class does not include any parameterized constructor, then we cannot pass values while creating an object.
+Otherwise the compiler will show an error.

 ## Inheritance